-Quickly, he shifted from his chair and came to sit next to him on the bed, putting his arm around Simon, as he shook.
-Some corrupt place in his soul told Luke that his brother had just confessed to being a queer, and here he was, cuddling him.
-He told the voice to piss off and held Simon, securely, as he tried to get his words out.
+Quickly, he shuffled up from where he was lying to sit next to his brother, putting his arm around him as he shook.
+Some corrupt place in his soul told him that his brother had just confessed to being a queer, and here he was, cuddling him.
+He angrily told the voice to piss off and held Simon securely, as he tried to get his words out.

-”You think you might be?"
+”So... you think you might be?
+Gay, I mean."
 Luke ventured carefully, trying to get him to talk.

-Simon shrugged.
-"Yep!" he said forlornly.
+Simon shrugged his reply sounded forlorn.
+"Yep."
 It wasn't much, but it was a start.

-"Errr…why?"
-It seemed such a difficult thing to be sure of, Luke felt.
+"Errr…can you tell me why?
+I mean how do you know?"
+It seemed such a difficult thing to be sure of, he felt.
 From his own research, he knew people thought lots of different things about what it meant to be gay—and why it was that people ended up that way.

 Simon was quiet for a few moments, and then sighed.
 "I like guys."
 He kept his eyes off anything but the floor.

 And that was it.
 All those psycho-babble musings were swept away.
 Simon liked guys; and wasn’t that what homosexuality came down to in the end?
-Luke faced the word head on this time.
+He faced the word head on this time.

 He considered again what he thought about gay people.
-There were some openly gay kids at school.
-Not many - a few.
-They seemed nice enough, though he couldn't say he knew them that well.
-In fact, he only knew about it because someone had pointed one of them out.
-Some kids were a bit nasty to them but, on reflection, those were the kind who were nasty to anyone, if they got a chance.
+There was one openly gay guy at school.
+A senior.
+He didn't really know anything about him other than he wanted to be an actor.
+Some guys were a bit nasty to him but, on reflection, those were the kind who were nasty to anyone if they got a chance.

 ‘Not a choice,’ many decided.